Papal inaugural Mass will straddle religion and politics

 "I asked for his intervention on the question of the Malvinas," she told reporters, using the Argentine name for the islands, after having lunch with him in the Vatican shortly after arriving in Rome to attend his Mass.

-"I asked for his intervention to avoid problems that could emerge from the militarization of Great Britain in the south Atlantic," she said.
+"I asked for his intervention to avoid problems that could emerge from the militarisation of Great Britain in the south Atlantic," she said.

 Fernandez who has led Argentina for six years, has mounted an increasingly vocal campaign to renegotiate the sovereignty of the archipelago, which Britain has resisted, causing a series of diplomatic rows.